-The key to planning your picnic is to pack light - take only what you need, and what's easy to carry.
-Because picnic planning is usually weather-dependent, and often a spontaneous decision spurred on by promising blue skies, we've tried to make your life simple with a few suggestions - make sure you’ve got the essentials ready for a truly great day out.
+The key to planning your picnic is to pack light - take only what you need and what's easy to carry.
+Because picnic planning is usually weather-dependent, and often a spontaneous decision spurred on by promising blue skies, we've tried to make your life simple with a few suggestions to ensure you're ready for a truly great day out.

 Healthy, delicious food

-Obviously you’re going to need something to eat…well that’s the whole point, isn’t it?
+Obviously you’re going to need something to eat… Well that’s the whole point, isn’t it?
 For picnics, food that causes the least mess is ideal.
 There's a lot to be said for eating healthy, fresh food outdoors - as opposed to pre-bought snacks full of empty calories.
-Why not prepare some wraps and sandwiches at home, or cook something easy to transport, like quiche, pasta salad, or dishes using healthy staples like couscouscous or quinoa.
+Why not prepare some wraps and sandwiches at home, or cook something easy to transport like quiche, pasta salad, or dishes using healthy staples like couscous or quinoa?

 If you are taking the kids, make sure you have some energy-packed snacks to keep them going on the trail - fruits and nuts are a perfect alternative to crisps or chocolate.
 Feeling adventurous, or want something a bit more substantial for the grown-ups?
 Try something exotic, like chicken satay strips, cauliflower and squash fritters with mint and feta dip, or you could try your hand at home-making these lean Scotch eggs.

 A fruit salad makes a refreshing dessert, while strawberries and cream are always an indulgent picnic treat - and you could add to both of these with berries you find in the woods.
-Check out our guide to foraging in the woods for tips on which ones are the tastiest, and which to avoid.
+Check out our guide to foraging for tips on which ones are the tastiest and which to avoid.
 If you’re feeling truly domesticated, whip up some home-made lemonade to take with you – summer in a glass.